-Migrants to not pay for train or bus fare, states to provide meals at stations, says Supreme Court
+Migrant workers must not be charged for train or bus fare, states should provide meals, rules SC

 The top court observed that there were several lapses in the process of registration and transportation of workers.

 The Supreme Court on Thursday took up suo motu cognisance of “certain lapses” in government measures to help migrant workers and said that concrete steps needed to be taken, Live Law reported.
-The court observed that there were several problems in the process of registration, transportation and to provide water, food to the migrants.
+The court observed that there were several problems in the process of registration, transportation and providing water and food to the migrants.

-The court issued interim directions to the Centre, states and Union Territories to alleviate their miseries.
-It ruled that train or bus fare will not be charged from the migrants, adding that states will share the travel cost.
+The court issued interim directions to the Centre, states and Union Territories to alleviate migrant workers’ miseries.
+It ruled that train or bus fare should not be charged from the migrants and that states must share the travel cost.
 It also said all migrants who are stranded shall be provided food by the concerned state at places publicised and notified to them for the period they are waiting to board trains.
-Additionally, the originating states will provide meals and water to the migrant workers during the journey and railways will also do the same, the court said.
+Additionally, the originating states will provide meals and water to migrant workers during the journey and railways will also do the same, the court said.

-The states have been directed to speed up the registration process of the migrant workers and build helpdesks near areas where they are stranded, while ensuring that they board buses or trains at the earliest.
+The states have been directed to speed up the registration process of migrant workers and build helpdesks near areas where they are stranded, while ensuring that they board buses or trains at the earliest.

-Solicitor General Tushar Mehta, representing the Centre, told the court that the situation is an “unprecedented crisis” and assured that the Narendra Modi government was taking significant measures to help the poor.
+Solicitor General Tushar Mehta, representing the Centre, told the court that the situation was an “unprecedented crisis” and claimed that the Narendra Modi government was taking significant measures to help the poor.
 “Some isolated incidents have taken place [pertaining to the plight of migrant workers] but these are being shown repeatedly,” he claimed.
 “Centre and all state governments are working fully in cooperation across party lines.
 The total shifting of migrant is 1.85 lakh migrants per day through average train journey of 187 trains operating [to transport migrant workers].”

 From May 1, Mehta said, 3,700 special trains have been operated to transport 50 lakh migrant labourers.